archit-p/go-back-n-arq/README.md

 * Learnt how to create basic topologies in NS2.
 * Learnt how to implement a simple Stop-And-Wait protocol in NS2.
 * Implemented a simple Go-Back-N protocol simulation.
+* Changed to Matlab implementation.
+* Completion of protocol and its visualisation in Matlab.